-This page for the current project, based around ‘The Tree’ will build with material created by members of SpiralArts inspired by the theme.
+This page for the project based around ‘The Tree’ and is built with material created by members of SpiralArts inspired by the theme.
 The videos are based on some of the material below and three pieces of music composed by Cressida and James Lindsay.

 Olive Tree, Letoon, S. Turkey.
 Temple of Leto, mother of Apollo, god associated with the Sun, and Artemis (Diana) goddess associated with the moon

 To the Trees by Hoshi Dee (1st Draft)